-- What’s in a name?
 Don’t let remembering your student's names happen naturally over time.
 Have students prop up their names on their desk using a note card.
 As you call on them, remember to use their first name and make an effort to memorize it as quickly as possible.

 Think about when you were in school; did you ever have a time when you started to sit somewhere only to be told the seat was being saved for a friend?
 To an adult, it’s no big deal, but to students, it can be an embarrassing moment.
 Creating a seating chart will also help you know your student's names quicker.

 Time capsules are a fun way for students to see how they’ve changed at the start of the year.
 Have them write about their favorite TV shows, movies, what they want to be when they grow up.
 Keep the essays until the end of the year and then have them repeat the exercise.
 To make it more personal, do a time capsule yourself that you’ll share with the class.

-- The Do’s List.
 Students need rules.
 But lists don’t have to be entirely negative.
 Explain what ideal classroom conduct is and the things that are permitted.
 It’s okay to have some “don’ts” in that list, but emphasize the positive.